sv-Tjipto/GAN_Brain/README.md

 Note: The following commands are to be run on the Rangpur HPC Cluster but can be modified to run on any other HPC Cluster. or local machine.

-Netowrk is trained from scratch, no pre-trained model is used.
+The Network is trained from scratch, no pre-trained model is used.
 To train the model, run the following command:

 ```
 > python train.py